-Within this section, you will find a high-level overview of best practices and considerations for the measurement of point-of-care programs.
+Within this section, you will find a high-level overview of best practices and considerations for the measurement of POC programs.
 This is not meant to serve as a comprehensive point of view on measurement planning and methodology.

-Point of care is a highly measurable channel, but it is important to gain alignment on a measurement approach during the planning phase prior to execution.
+POC is a highly measurable channel, but it is important to gain alignment on a measurement approach during the planning phase prior to execution.
 This can help define reasonable goals and KPIs.

-The primary return on investment (ROI) measurement within point of care is most often script lift, but the metrics should be set according to the program objectives.
+The primary return on investment (ROI) measurement within POC is most often script lift, but the metrics should be set according to the program objectives.

-Questions should be asked relative to the defined goals of the PoC initiative.
+Questions should be asked relative to the defined goals of the POC initiative.